Difference between Cat5e, Cat6, Cat6a and Cat7 cable

 The difference between each category cable can be difficult to recognize by the casual observer.
 However, every new generation cable offers copper pairs with tighter twists and more complex sheathing.
 As new upgrades become available the older Ethernet generation cables are becoming obsolete.

 Cat3 cable was widely used in computer networking in the early 1990’s.
 Cat3 is capable of supporting maximum frequencies of up to 16MHz.
 This type of cable is typically used for two-line phone systems and 10BASE-T networks.

-Cat6 cable can support up to 10 Gbps and the standard frequency requirement is 250MHz.
+Cat6 cable can support up to 1Gb at 328 feet.
+It can even achive up to 10 Gbps up to 33-55 meters( under ideal conditions.
+The standard frequency requirement is 250MHz.
 Cat5e cable pairs are twisted at 1.5-2 twists per cm, while Cat6 cable is tightly twisted at 2 or more twists per cm.
 Cat6 cable also has thicker sheaths than cat5e cable.
 The thicker sheath helps protect against Near End Crosstalk (NEXT) and Alien Crosstalk (AXT).

 Cat7 cable supports 10Gbps, but has been tested to transmit up to 50Gbps at 50 meters and 100Gbps at 15 meters.
 This cable has a standard frequency of 600MHz.
 Cat7 cable is stiff compared to previous generations due to the extensive shielding to reduce attenuation.
 Cat7 also requires special connectors.